ast-hugger/fabulae/README.md

 _Stories Never Written_ is an attempt to use AI to produce Latin reading material that could exist if thrillers and murder mystery were invented two thousand years ago.
 Reading material is the word.
-This is not great literature, and not even great Latin.
+This is not great literature.
+Neither it is great Latin.
-The text is left unaltered, minor grammatical mistakes, anachronisms, and AI hallucinations intact.
 ChatGPT can write (well, if you guide it as if it were a five year-old), but it can't think.
+The text is left unaltered--grammatical slips, anachronisms, and hallucinations intact.

 # Stories